How do you define sobriety? Easy. Don’t drink.

 In the comment thread, an inevitable war ensues.
 Those who have a few years of sobriety under their belt are quick to call the commenters out.
 And equally, there are the sober curious and newbies who come to rally in support.

-It’s a strange battle that I’ve written about before, but want to bring more awareness to because there are real consequences of sliding down this very slippery slope.
+It’s a strange battle that I’ve written about sobriety and social media before, but want to bring more awareness to because there are real consequences of sliding down this very slippery slope.

 Sobriety By Numbers